WestpointLtd/tls_prober/README.md

  * Supports both pure SSL/TLS protocols like HTTPS and those that use STARTTLS such as SMTP and POP3.

+ * Reslient against differences in the build options used by a given server.

  * Extensible - you can easily record the signatures of additional implementations.